 Sow seeds directly in mid to late spring in rows 18 inches apart, thinning to 7-8 inches apart.
 Don’t let the thinnings go to waste!
 These young leaves are perfect for salads.
 Grow in full sun to part shade in well-drained, consistently moist soil.

 Curly and escarole endive are perfect for growing in large containers and work well as cut and come again type of salad leaf.
+We stock several options in our shop, which will improve your gardening experience.
+Try Root Pouch Grow Bags, Air Pots, or tiered GreenStalk planters to save space.
 Keep containers well watered to prevent plants from drying out and running to seed.